Clavelina picta: Taxonomy

 Under the phylum Chordata, the Urochordates or Tunicata, do not have vertebrae but as larvae they have dorsal nerve cords and notochords.
 Tunicate larvae are also free-swimming and look like tadpoles.
 Larvae lose these distinctions when developing into an adult.
 This is hypothesized to be related to the habitat tunicates have adapted to.
 Tunicates are the closest living relative to vertebrates.

 Distribution

 This species is found in the waters of Florida, Bahamas, and the Caribbean.
 Colonies are found in or around reefs and are mesopelagic benthic organisms staying towards the shore.

+Habitat

-HabitatClavelina picta often occurs in large clusters attached to black coral, sponges, and gorgonians.
+Clavelina picta often occurs in large clusters attached to black coral, sponges, and gorgonians.
 Colonies may contain hundreds of individuals.
 C. picta form colonies that may contain hundreds of individuals.
 Larvae settle and use papillae to attach to a surface.
 The larvae use sensory organs to find a suitable habitat.
 These larval organs include eye spots and otoliths.
 The eye spot is used to detect light and otoliths to help orient the larvae to gravity.

 Because of the toxicity or odor of their skin, tunicates have few predators but sharks, reef fish, sea stars, snails, and crabs will sometimes eat tunicates.